 Have you been to Shakespeare’s Globe Theatre?
 Were you lucky enough to see a live performance?

-For Clarification: I often write about a park in New Zealand called Shakespear, and the adorable lambs and cows we see there.
+For Clarification: I often write about a park in New Zealand called Shakespear, and the adorable lambs we see there.
 This park was a gift to New Zealand from the New Zealand Shakespear family, not a typo.
 They are not related to William Shakespeare, whose work was performed at the Globe in London, although his home and grave site are in Stratford-Upon-Avon.

 Seven ridiculously simple tips that WILL improve your photos